 Apple & Blueberry Tarte Tatin is so simple to make & utterly delicious.
-If you’ve never made Tarte Tatin before then make this one!
+If you’ve never made Tarte Tatin before then you need to this!

 Today I’m bringing you my Apple & Blueberry Tarte Tatin!

-I forgot that I didn’t really have a suitable tin/frying pan and ended up using the only oven proof pan I had which was about 25cm tall!
+I forgot that I didn’t have a suitable tin/frying pan and ended up using the only oven-proof pan I had which was about 25cm tall!

 In my haste to bake I just washed it and went ahead without realising that it benefited from seasoning!
 But I needn’t have worried because it only stuck in 3 tiny places and I realised a wipe around the edge with some oil would probably have been a good idea!